chiloanerk/GoogleClone/README.md

 # GoogleClone
 Site is hosted here https://chiloanerk.github.io/GoogleClone/

 Hi there, Here I created a Google clone by just looking at it, i did not use any tutorials or anything.
-O nly references on how to manipulate elements from W3Schools.
+Only referenced how to manipulate elements from W3Schools and other sources online.
 Feel Free to check out my code and try to improve on it, this took me around 2 hours if i dont count interruptions to work on.
 #1 known issues, I can't get the hover background border to be round on the top nav icons.